Shader Interfaces

 Standard Buffer Layout

-1. If the scalarBlockLayout feature is enabled on the device and the storage class is Uniform, StorageBuffer, PhysicalStorageBuffer, ShaderRecordBufferKHR, or PushConstant then every member must be aligned according to its scalar alignment.
+1. If the scalarBlockLayout feature is enabled and the storage class is Uniform, StorageBuffer, PhysicalStorageBuffer, ShaderRecordBufferKHR, or PushConstant, or the storage class is UniformConstant and the type is decorated with either SamplerHeapEXT or ResourceHeapEXT, then every member must be aligned according to its scalar alignment.

-2. If the workgroupMemoryExplicitLayoutScalarBlockLayout feature is enabled on the device and the storage class is Workgroup then every member must be aligned according to its scalar alignment.
+2. If the workgroupMemoryExplicitLayoutScalarBlockLayout feature is enabled and the storage class is Workgroup then every member must be aligned according to its scalar alignment.

 3. All vectors must be aligned according to their scalar alignment.

-4. If the uniformBufferStandardLayout feature is not enabled on the device, then any member of an OpTypeStruct with a storage class of Uniform and a decoration of Block must be aligned according to its extended alignment.
+4. If the uniformBufferStandardLayout feature is not enabled, then any member of an OpTypeStruct with a storage class of Uniform and a decoration of Block must be aligned according to its extended alignment.

 5. Every other member must be aligned according to its base alignment.